-Taking these considerations as a point of departure, we can formulate our empirical predictions.
-Consider again the original Russian agreement pattern in examples (1) and (2) above.
-Recall that Russian allows only one inflectional suffix on the noun (there is no 'Case-stacking').
-Grammatically, this restriction can be captured by a special rule, such as a version of the 'one-suffix' rule in (27)).
-Let us suppose, as a null hypothesis, that the -a ending in (2) is nothing more than a Genitive singular.
+Recall that Russian allows only one inflectional suffix on the noun (there is no "Case-stacking").
+Grammatically, this restriction can be captured by a special rule, such as a version of the "one-suffix" rule in (33)).
+Let us suppose, as a null hypothesis, that the -a ending is nothing more than a Genitive singular.
 The source of that Case ending would then be the only (Genitive) Case assigning head, namely Q, heading the quantificational layer.
-We hypothesize that if Genitive singular and Genitive plural are 'alike' and come from the same source, they may potentially compete with each other in performance under memory-taxing conditions, inducing a similar kind of performance errors as observed in case of 'agreement errors', or difficulties caused by similarity-based interference, in language production.
-Specifically, we expect that (a) speakers will make performance errors in choosing the right ending; and (b) such performance errors in both directions (that is, GEN.SG instead of GEN.PL, and GEN.PL instead of GEN.SG) should be equally likely (close to a 1:1 ratio); and finally (c) the likelihood of such errors will increase proportionally to the respective difficulty in recall.
+We hypothesize that if Genitive singular and Genitive plural are "alike" and come from the same source, they may potentially compete with each other in performance under memory-taxing conditions, inducing a similar kind of performance errors as observed in case of "agreement errors", or difficulties caused by similarity-based interference, in language production.
+Specifically, we expect that 1) speakers will make performance errors in choosing the right ending; and 2) such performance errors in both directions (that is, G.sg. instead of G.pl, and G.pl. instead of G.sg) should be equally likely, that is, in a close to a 1:1 ratio.
+3) The likelihood of such errors will increase proportionally to the respective difficulty in recall.

 As the relevant memory-taxing conditions, we employed the linear (and structural) distance between the Q licensor and the respective noun, in terms of the number of intervening adjectives.
-That is, in a schematically represented situation in (33), the likelihood of errors is expected to increase progressively on the scale from (33a) to (33c).
+That is, in a schematically represented situation in (40), the likelihood of errors is expected to increase progressively on the scale from (40a) to (40c).